-Quanser’s QUARC software adds powerful tools to MATLAB® and Simulink® to make the development and deployment of sophisticated real-time mechatronics and control applications easier.
+Quanser’s QUARC software adds powerful tools and capabilities to MATLAB® and Simulink® to make the development and deployment of sophisticated real-time mechatronics and control applications easier.
 QUARC generates real-time code directly from Simulink-designed controllers and runs it in real-time on the Windows target - all without digital signal processing or without writing a single line of code.

 QUARC is an integral part of Quanser's teaching lab workstations and the comprehensive courseware with Simulink-based lab exercises that accompanies them.
 With QUARC, students’ efforts focus on key control concepts rather than tedious code writing.
 QUARC user interfaces are easy to understand, which means students do not require any extensive training.
 They work with controllers that are clear and match standard system block diagrams used in textbooks.
 Students can tune parameters of the running model by changing block parameters in the Simulink diagram, view the status of a signal in the model and stream data to MATLAB workspace or to a file for off-line analysis.